Near Bilche-Zolote village.

 |1993||Christos Nicola, an American caver, discovered the remnants of their refuge 2003.|

-Verteba Pestera is famous for remains from the Neolithic age.
-At this time the Trypillian proto-civilization lived in this area, built cities and used the cave for a cemetery.
+Печера Вертеба (Pestera Verteba) is famous for remains from the Neolithic age.
+At this time the Trypillian proto-civilization lived in this area, built cities and used the cave as a cemetery.
 The Trypillian proto-civilization existed from the 6th to the end of 4th millennium BC.
 At this time the basics of civilization, such as the creation of reproductive economies, handicrafts, first bridges, and written language were developed.

 A Trypillian settlement of the Late period is located close to the cave and was excavated during the 19th and 20th century by A. Kirkor, G. Ossovski, V. Demetrykevich, O. Kandyba, I. Sveshnikov, and M. Sokhatskij.
 The archaeologists found a bone plate from about 3,500 BC inside the cave, which has the punctuated silhouette of a goddess.
 This goddess became the symbol of Trypillia.
 The main collection of Trypillian painted pottery from Bilche, which are more than 300 vessels and figurines, are nowadays on display in the Krakow archaeological museum (Poland).
 Only a part of the findings are kept in Lviv Historical Museum and in Borschiv district museum.